 Academics weigh in with AI concerns

 The world of academia has also raised concerns over Google’s work with the Pentagon.
-Over 90 academics in the spheres of ethics, AI, and computer science this week published an open letter asking that Google back an international treaty prohibiting autonomous weapons systems, and ceases work with the US military.
+Over 90 academics in the spheres of ethics, AI, and computer science this week published an open letter asking Google to back an international treaty prohibiting autonomous weapons systems, and cease work with the US military.

 “If ethical action on the part of tech companies requires consideration of who might benefit from a technology and who might be harmed, then we can say with certainty that no topic deserves more sober reflection – no technology has higher stakes – than algorithms meant to target and kill at a distance and without public accountability,” reads the letter.

 “Google has moved into military work without subjecting itself to public debate or deliberation, either domestically or internationally.
 While Google regularly decides the future of technology without democratic public engagement, its entry into military technologies casts the problems of private control of information infrastructure into high relief.”